rspace-os/.github/README.md

 ## Getting in touch
 Thank you for your interest in RSpace.
-We will provide further details on how to best get in touch soon but if you have any questions in the meantime, feel free to reach out via opensource@researchspace.com.
+We will provide further details on how to best get in touch soon.
+If you have any questions in the meantime, feel free to reach out via opensource@researchspace.com.

 -The Research Space team